-In this paper, we rule out the existence of UC-secure aPAKE protocols from assumptions that are enough to obtain (even adaptively) UC-secure standard PAKE.
+In this paper, we rule out the existence of UC-secure aPAKE protocols from assumptions that are enough to obtain (even adaptively) UC-secure symmetric PAKE.
 Namely, we show that aPAKE is impossible to achieve w.r.t a non-programmable random oracle.
-To our knowledge, this is the first formal evidence that universally composable aPAKE is harder to achieve than PAKE.
+To our knowledge, this is the first formal evidence that universally composable asymmetric PAKE is harder to achieve than symmetric PAKE.
+Interestingly, our impossibility result directly extends to a setting where parties, additionally to the non-programmable random oracle, have access to a common reference string (CRS).
+Although such a CRS offers a limited form of programmability, we can show that this is not enough to obtain UC-secure asymmetric PAKE.

-In preparation of this formal result, we revisit the ideal functionality \mathcal{F}{apwKE} for asymmetric PAKE of Gentry, MacKenzie and Ramzan [GMR06].
-In more detail, our contributions are as follows:
+In preparation of this formal result, and as a separate contribution, we revisit the ideal functionality $\mathcal{F}{apwKE}$ for asymmetric PAKE of Gentry, MacKenzie and Ramzan [GMR06].
+Our changes summarize as follows:

-- We show that \mathcal{F}{apwKE} is not realizable due to an incorrect modeling of server compromise attacks.
-We fix this by formally viewing server compromise as partial corruption of the server3. - We show that \mathcal{F}{apwKE} allows attacks on explicit authentication4.
-An adversary exploiting this weakness can make parties believe in the security of adversarially chosen session keys.
-We exclude such attacks by introducing a stronger modeling of explicit authentication to the functionality.
+- We show that $\mathcal{F}{\mathsf{apwKE}}$ is not realizable due to an incorrect modeling of server compromise attacks.
+We fix this by formally viewing server compromise as partial corruption of the server.
+This was already proposed but not enforced by Gentry et al. [GMR06]. - We show that $\mathcal{F}{apwKE}$ allows attacks on explicit authentication.
+In a PAKE protocol with explicit authentication, parties are informed whether the other party held the same password and thus computed the same session key.
+However, $\mathcal{F}{apwKE}$ allows the adversary to make parties believe in the security of adversarially chosen session keys.
+This is clearly devastating for applications such as secure channels.
+In our revisited functionality $\mathcal{F}{aPAKE}$ we exclude such attacks by introducing a proper modeling of explicit authentication.